A Phenomenological Approach to Quantum; the Nature of Reality in Social Sciences

 Author

-Ph.D. in Physics, Ph.D. in Economics, General Department, Assistant Professor, Department of Physics, Payam Noor University, Tehran, Iran
+Ph.D. in Physics, Ph.D. in Public Sector Economics, Assistant Professor, Department of Physics, Payam Noor University, Tehran, Iran

 Abstract